svglol/dinkdonkbot/README.md

 A powerful Discord bot for Twitch & Kick notifications, emote management, and interactive games, running on Cloudflare Workers.

 ## Features
-- **Live Stream Alerts**: Get instant notifications when your favorite Twitch & Kick streamers go live
+- **Live Stream Notifications**: Get instant notifications when your favorite Twitch & Kick streamers go live
 - **Multistream Support**: Merge Twitch and Kick notifications for streamers who broadcast on both platforms
 - **Clip Highlights**: Stay updated with the best moments from your favorite streamers posted hourly
 - **Emote Management**: Easily add emotes from 7TV or other Discord servers to your own server